 Herniated Disc

-The majority of the time, the herniation is in the lower back, though some people may experience it in other areas due to their level of activity or the types of exercises they enjoy.
+A herniated disc is a slipped disc that can create pain and pressure in nearby areas of the spine.7 The majority of the time, the herniation is in the lower back, but some people may experience it in other areas due to how active they are or the types of exercises they enjoy.

-Check Out Our Guide: Best Mattress for Herniated Discs
+Check Out Our Guide: Best Mattresses for Herniated Discs

 Things to Consider Before Purchasing an Adjustable Bed to Relieve Back Pain

-Before you purchase an adjustable bed to treat your back pain, there are a few things to consider to ensure that you find the right combination of mattress and adjustable frame for your needs.
+Before you purchase an adjustable bed to treat your back pain, consider a few things to ensure that you find the right combination of mattress and adjustable frame for your needs.

-• Mattress Type – Memory foam and latex mattresses work best because of their flexible structure.
+- Mattress Type – Memory foam and latex mattresses work best because of their flexible structure.
 They can withstand the regular bending of an adjustable frame.
 Hybrid mattresses may also work.
-Each type of mattress will offer varying levels of pressure relief, as well as cooling features and spinal alignment.
+Each type of mattress will offer varying levels of pressure relief and support.
 We don’t recommend using an innerspring mattress with an adjustable frame as the coil structure doesn’t offer much flexibility, and the bending will reduce the mattress’s lifespan.

 See Our Full Guide: Best Mattress for Adjustable Beds

-• Bed Size – You can use an adjustable frame with any bed size, so your choice of width is a personal one.
-Most recommended adjustments are for back sleeping.
-Adjustable bed frames are generally the same size as the traditional frame for each mattress size.
-However, because of the articulating head and foot machinery, you may want to account for some extra space in your room to allow these pieces to move freely and not affect any other furniture in the room.
+- Bed Size – You can use an adjustable frame with any bed size, and adjustable bed frames are generally the same size as the traditional frame for each mattress size.
+However, because of the head and foot machinery, you may want to account for some extra space in your room so that these pieces can move freely and won’t be impacted by any other furniture in the room.

-• Weight and Frames – Adjustable bed frames are typically heavier than traditional beds because of the additional machinery.
+- Weight – Adjustable bed frames are typically heavier than traditional beds because of the additional machinery.
 They can also have specific weight limits.
-Make sure that when you choose your frame, you confirm that it’s appropriate for the room you’d like to use it in and that it can support your weight.
+Make sure that when you choose your frame, it’s appropriate for the room you’d like to use it in and that it can support your weight.
 The other weight-related issue to consider is making sure that you choose a mattress that will best support your weight, especially in a back-sleeping position.

-If you have a medical condition, your doctor may prescribe an ideal sleeping position for you.
+If you have a medical condition, your doctor may recommend an ideal sleeping position for you.

-Most people with spinal conditions find that back-sleeping works well when they adjust their beds to contour to their spine’s natural ‘S’ shape, which provides extra support for their spine, hips, and knees.
+Most people with spinal conditions find that back sleeping works well when they adjust their beds to contour to their spine’s natural ‘S’ shape.1

 Get More Info: Zero Gravity Sleep Position Benefits